-Boko Haram releases 21 Chibok girls to Nigerian government, source says
+Boko Haram releases 21 Chibok girls to Nigerian government

 Story highlights

-- No Boko Haram fighters released in exchange, source says
+- No Boko Haram fighters released in exchange for freed girls, source says

 - The militants kidnapped 276 girls in 2014

-(CNN)Boko Haram militants handed over 21 missing Chibok schoolgirls to the Nigerian government Thursday morning, according to a source with direct knowledge of the release.
+(CNN)Boko Haram militants handed over 21 missing Chibok schoolgirls to Nigerian authorities Thursday morning as part of a deal brokered by the International Committee of the Red Cross and the Swiss government, Nigeria's government said.

-The girls, who have not been named, remain in the northeastern city of Maiduguri, the source said.
+The girls are being taken to the northeastern city of Maiduguri, where they will meet with the governor of Borno state, officials in the state said.
+The girls were not immediately named.

-The militants herded 276 girls out of bed in the middle of the night at a school in Chibok in northern Nigeria in April 2014.
+The 21 are said to be among the 276 girls that Boko Haram militants herded from bed in the middle of the night at a school in northern Nigeria in April 2014 -- a kidnapping that spurred global outrage.

-As many as 57 girls escaped and shared harrowing tales of fleeing from the nearby Sambisa Forest, believed to be the terror group's stronghold.

-Dozens are still missing, and their whereabouts remain a mystery, but are believed to be somewhere in the forest.
-This is the largest group believed freed since the girls were kidnapped two years ago.
+As many as 57 girls escaped almost immediately, but scores remain missing.
+Thursday's release is the largest group believed freed since the girls were kidnapped two years ago.

-At the time, relatives roamed through the forest for days, frantically searching for the girls.
+Terms of Thursday's deal were not immediately announced, but no jailed Boko Haram fighters were released in exchange for the girls, a source with direct knowledge of the release said on condition of anonymity.

+Mallam Garba Shehu, spokesman for Nigerian President Muhammadu Buhari, said on Twitter that the 21 released girls are now in the custody of the Department of State Services, the Nigerian domestic intelligence agency.

 #BringBackOurGirls

-The kidnapping sparked global outrage and prompted global figures such as activist Malala Yousafzai and first lady Michelle Obama to support the campaign to #BringBackOurGirls.
+The 2014 kidnapping prompted global figures such as Pakistani education activist Malala Yousafzai and first lady Michelle Obama to support a #BringBackOurGirls campaign.

-Boko Haram says its aim is to impose a stricter enforcement of Sharia law across Africa's most populous nation, which is split between a majority Muslim north and a mostly Christian south.
+Boko Haram aims to impose a stricter enforcement of Sharia law across Africa's most populous nation, which is split between a majority Muslim north and a mostly Christian south.

-In previous videos from the militant group, its leader, Abubakar Shekau, has demanded the release of Boko Haram fighters in exchange for the Chibok girls.
+In previous videos from the militant group, its leader, Abubakar Shekau, demanded the release of Boko Haram fighters in exchange for the Chibok girls.

-No Boko Haram fighters were released in exchange for the girls, the source said.
-It happened as a result of a series of high-level negotiations involving a group from Geneva, according to the source.